Alitalia: Alitalia - Linee Aeree Italiane

 Alitalia - Linee Aeree Italiane S.p.A. was established on 16 September 1946 as Aerolinee Italiane Internazionali (Italian International Airlines).
 It was formed as a result of an Anglo-Italian agreement and was funded by the Italian government and British European Airways (BEA) in a 60/40 share arrangement with a capital of 900 million lire (£1,000,000).
 Its popular name, Alitalia, is an Italian portmanteau of the words ali (wings) and Italia (Italy).
 It started operations on 5 May 1947, in which year it carried over 10,000 passengers.
 The inaugural flight was with a Fiat G.12 Alcione, piloted by Virginio Reinero from Turin to Catania and Rome.

 The first intercontinental flight left a year later, flying between Milan and cities in South America.
 The Savoia-Marchetti SM.95 four engined airliner was used on European routes up to 1949.
 On 31 October 1957, Alitalia merged with Linee Aeree Italiane and took on the name of Alitalia – Linee Aeree Italiane.
 By the time of its liquidation, Alitalia was owned by the Italian Ministry of the Treasury (49%), other shareholders, including employees (49%) and Air France-KLM (2%, later: 25%).

-By 1960 Alitalia was operating jet airliners on some European routes (the Sud Caravelle) and the Douglas DC-8 on several longer distance routes.
+By 1960, Alitalia was operating jet airliners on some European routes (the Sud Caravelle) and the Douglas DC-8 on several longer distance routes.
 The Vickers Viscount propeller-turbine four-engined airliner was flown by Alitalia on its European network throughout the 1960s.

-Beginning with Pope Paul VI in 1964 until the airline's closure in 2021, the Pope flew most often on a chartered Alitalia jet.
+Beginning with Pope Paul VI in 1964 until the airline's closure in 2021, the Pope flew most often on a chartered Alitalia jet when making pastoral and state visits to a country.
 The Pope's flight was often nicknamed "Shepherd One" by the press, while the actual callsign was "Volo Papale" (papal flight, in Italian) followed by a serial number.

-In 1978 Alitalia had its head office in the Palazzo Alitalia in Rome.
+In 1978, Alitalia had its head office in the Palazzo Alitalia in Rome.

 1990s

-By the 1990s Alitalia was carrying 25 million passengers annually.
-In 1997 it set up a regional subsidiary Alitalia Express and in 2001 became a member of SkyTeam.
-In November 2003 Alitalia announced that it would cut 2,700 jobs over the next three years to prepare the airline for a merger with Air France and KLM.
-In April 2004 Alitalia acquired Gandalf Airlines, a bankrupt regional airline, to gain additional slots at several European airports, mainly in Milan (Linate) and Paris (Charles De Gaulle).
+By the 1990s, Alitalia was carrying 25 million passengers annually.
+In 1997, it set up a regional subsidiary Alitalia Express and in 2001 became a member of SkyTeam.
+In November 2003, Alitalia announced that it would cut 2,700 jobs over the next three years to prepare the airline for a merger with Air France and KLM.
+In April 2004, Alitalia acquired Gandalf Airlines, a bankrupt regional airline, to gain additional slots at several European airports, mainly in Milan (Linate) and Paris (Charles De Gaulle).

-In 1995 Alitalia signed a partnership with KLM which aimed at a merger.
+In 1995, Alitalia signed a partnership with KLM which aimed at a merger.
 The aim of the partnership was to develop Malpensa as a hub, along with Amsterdam (which lacked enough landing slots to expand further) and Rome Fiumicino.